 List posts are ubiquitous and due to their numbers (no pun intended) they often get a bad rap.
 I have been disappointed to note that readers are not locating my list posts and I want to feature them on a static page in index form that will auto-update as I publish more.
-This post explains how I did that on my Featured Posts page by using the display posts shortcode.
+This post explains how I did that by using the display posts shortcode.

 Some list posts are niche specific but many contain useful blogging tips that any blog reader can benefit from employing.

 Pamela Vaughan shares common misconceptions about list posts and points out that they can be a powerful part of your blogging strategy In The Top 10 Qualities of High-Quality List Posts.

 The rule of thumb for creating list posts is include only high quality posts and be comprehensive.

 Creating a Featured Posts Page Using The Display Posts Shortcode

 The beauty of shortcodes is that you don’t need to be a coder.
 You decide which variations you want and type a single line.
 Then you click to save the post or page and the software automatically provides the list of what you specified structured the way you want it to display.

 1. In Use the Display Posts Shortcode to Effectively Feature Content I shared the basics on creating list posts as another way of featuring older content.
 Here are examples of how you can use the Display Posts Shortcode on a Page or in a Post to: